 Colorful half timbered architecture, windows bursting with flower boxes, is everywhere.
 Weathered slate-steepled churches decorate apple orchards, which produce the region’s famed cider.
 Seaside pleasures, set against chalky cliffs, cater to the senses.

-Here are my picks for the prettiest must see places in Normandy:
+Here are my picks for the 18 most beautiful towns and destinations Normandy:

 1. Barfleur: Mussels and Medieval Vibe